intelligence38000/android-docs/src/pages/navigation/overview/index.md

 ## Installation

 You'll need to add the Navigation SDK or Navigation UI SDK as a dependency before developing your app.

 {{<Note title="Using nightly builds and beta versions" imageComponent={<BookImage size="60" />}>}}

-Note that while we show how to insert the stable version of the SDK inside your project, you can also use the nightly build/SNAPSHOT or the beta version if one is available.
+You can also use the nightly build/SNAPSHOT or the beta version if one is available.
 Find more information about how to do this inside [the Navigation SDK's GitHub repository](https://github.com/mapbox/mapbox-navigation-android/#using-snapshots).
 {{</Note>}}

 ### Navigation SDK